 How does one dispose of old electronics in New Zealand?
 What do you do with old electronics when you're done with them?
 Some keep them in their cupboards, while others simply dump them in the bin.
 But if you've ever wondered where they go, and how to throw old electronics out properly, read on to learn more.

 According to a study conducted by the New Zealand government, electronic waste — commonly referred to as e-waste — is a growing problem in the country.
-It accounts to over 80,000 tonnes of waste per year.
-For perspective, it’s equivalent to 17 kilograms per Kiwi!
+It accounts for over 80,000 tonnes of waste per year.
+For a perspective, it’s equivalent to 17 kilograms per Kiwi!
 These junks contain harmful chemicals like lead, mercury, and cadmium.

 Most e-wastes are sent to developing countries in Asia, and only 25% are being processed properly.
-The study on 'Environmental and health impacts due to e-waste disposal in China' shows that 70% of the world's e-wastes go to Guiyu, a small town in the Guangdong province of China.
-Chinese waste traders then set up shop in other Asian countries such as Bangkok, Thailand, where they illegally get locals to mine e-wastes for gold, and other valuable metals.
+The study on 'Environmental and health impacts due to e-waste disposal in China' shows that 70% of the world's e-waste go to Guiyu, a small town in the Guangdong province of China.
+Chinese waste traders then set up shop in other Asian countries such as Bangkok, Thailand, where they illegally get locals to mine e-wastes for gold and other valuable metals.
 The process for this involves "bathing circuit boards in nitric and hydrochloric acid, thus poisoning waterways and communities."
 But that's just one thing.

 When products are disposed of incorrectly, it ends up poisoning the soil and groundwater.
 E-waste disposal is not highlighted in the media as much as plastics are, but it poses even greater health and environmental risks.
 According to a 2014 study from the Journal of Environmental Health Science and Engineering, "Compared to conventional municipal wastes, certain components of electronic products contain toxic substances, which can generate a threat to the environment as well as to human health.